-Big Pine Key is situated inside Monroe County, Florida, and it’s not that far away from Key West.
+Big Pine Key is situated in Monroe County, Florida, and it’s not that far away from Key West.
 It’s one of the more modern islands in the archipelago but still remains largely untouched by development.

-Here, residents enjoy a well-stocked grocery store, bait and tackle shop, a lively bar, pharmacy, hardware store, and more.
+Here, residents enjoy a well-stocked grocery store, bait, and tackle shop, a lively bar, pharmacy, hardware store, and more.
 (There are also specialty shops on Big Pine Key, which offer a variety of boutique and unique products.)

-If you are interested in buying a home to live in Big Pine Key or one to rent out part of the year, you’ll have several options.
+If you are interested in buying a home to live in Big Pine Key or one to rent out for part of the year, you’ll have several options.
 The median sales price has greatly fluctuated over the past several years.